haquema/makers-javascript-fndamentals/challenges/05_calling_apis.md

 ## Exercise

-1. Modify the code in `githubRequest.js` so it converts the received response body to an object, using `JSON.parse`, and prints it.
+1. Modify the code in `githubRequest.js` so that instead of simply logging the response, it first converts the received response to an object using `JSON.parse`, and prints it.

 You should get the following output (some part was omitted for clarity):